 If they like your original book do you see but if your new book is on a different topic well then they're going to unsubscribe.
 When you're advertising or telling them about your latest book.

 When they're like, "Well, I like your horror book but now you're coming out with the children's book."
 "I don't know why you're emailing me on this.
-I'm gonna mark this as spam or I'm gonna just simply unsubscribe from your email list."
+I'm gonna mark this as spam or I'm going to just simply unsubscribe from your email list."

 These are a couple of the things that are necessary to do when it comes to your marketing process here, you should start doing that immediately.
 Number two, you should be running ads and generating traffic.
 We're going to want to continually be pushing ads against as I commented.